How your eating habits can impact on your exam success

 Things to avoid around exam time

-Just as there are things that can help us when we're trying to focus, there's also things that it's best to avoid.
+Just as there are foods that can help us when we're trying to focus, there are also foods that are best avoided.

 Avoid too much caffeine